Milk

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Harvey Milk records his will on tape, anticipating assassination.
 Opens with death, establishing stakes and the political danger he faces..
-Significantly, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 15 minutes when Police raid a gay bar and Harvey witnesses brutal treatment.
 He realizes staying silent and hiding won't protect the community - they must fight for political power..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 62 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Harvey wins election as City Supervisor - first openly gay man elected to major public office in America.
+Structural examination shows that this crucial beat Harvey wins election as City Supervisor - first openly gay man elected to major public office in America.
 False victory: he has power, but the real battles are just beginning., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 94 minutes (73% through) represents the emotional nadir.
 Here, Jack Lira commits suicide.
 Literal death that devastates Harvey personally and shows the cost of his public life.
 His relationships cannot survive his political mission., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.